yuting1214/Udacity_capstone/proposal.md

 # Solution statement

 For Part 1.,
-1. Use unsupervised learning methods for dimensionality reduction to extract the transformed features while reduce the numbers of input variables
+1. Use unsupervised learning methods for dimensionality reduction to extract the transformed features while reducing the number of input variables
 2. Use unsupervised learning methods to cluster the customers.
-3. Use distance metric to measure the similarities between existing customers and the population.
+3. Use the Euclidean distance metric to measure the similarities between existing customers and the population.

 For Part 2.,
-1. Data Preprocessing to adjust the data format applicable for the models.
+1. Data Preprocessing to adjust the data format applicable to the models.
-2. Over-sampling technique to address the issues of imbalanced lables.
+2. Over-sampling technique to address the issues of imbalanced labels.
 3. Supervised learning models to predict the probabilities of becoming potential customers based on preprocessed information.

 # Datasets